NikodiApedi/SimpleCalc/README.md

-only a simple calculator using php
+only a simple calculator using html php